grlju/webpage/content/post/knights/knights.md

 names may be written differently in different databases.
 To help with the matching we used the Compustat Global Names dataset (G_NAMES) and North American names (NAMES).
-I have another post of how to find an download this dataset \[here\].
+I have another post of how to find an download this dataset [here](post\wrdsdown\wrdsdown).
 Once we have this downloaded to our system we can load it.

 ``` r
 g_names <- setDT(readRDS("G_NAMES2020.rda"))